girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 GPIO pin is connected to multiple PTs but only one of the PTs is 'active' at any given time, 2) Use a separate device like a multiplexer or shift register to read multiple PT voltages from a single GPIO pin.
-In the former case only a subset of IRs are switched on at any given time ('scanning' the matrix).
-In the latter case all IRs can be switched on and switch states can all be read at once.
+In the former case only a subset of IR LEDs are switched on at any given time ('scanning' the matrix).
+In the latter case all IR LEDs can be switched on and switch states can all be read at once.
 By now you may have already have some ideas about the matrix you want to design.
 Following section covers only basic information.